leonardlohky/volumetric_mapping/README.md

 **octomap_world** - an octomap-based volumetric representation, both with a library and a stand-alone ROS node.

 ## Dependencies
+OpenCV is required for this package to work, installation of this package was tested with OpenCV version 3.4.14.
+See instructions on how to install OpenCV on Ubuntu system

 In addition to `ros-indigo-desktop-full`, please install:
 ```
 sudo apt-get install ros-indigo-octomap-mapping